dataiku/dss-plugin-nlp-embedding/README.md

 ﻿# Sentence Embedding

-⚠️ This plugin is now "deprecated", we recommend using the native [Generative AI](https://doc.dataiku.com/dss/latest/generative-ai/index.html) feature and native handling in Visual ML instead.
+⚠️ This plugin is now "deprecated", we recommend using the [Generative AI](https://doc.dataiku.com/dss/latest/generative-ai/index.html) feature and native handling in Visual ML instead.

 This Dataiku DSS plugin provides a tool for computing numerical sentence representations (also known as **Sentence Embeddings**).